 Model the Behaviour

 Gone were my trash-talking board game ways until they were old enough to realize I was doing it in jest and that I would never do that in the real world.
-Model how to act both winning and losing.
+Model good sportsmanship in both winning and losing.
 This includes praising other children’s performances and wins.

-Encourage your kids to cheer on teammates, and to congratulate the other child/team who won.
+Encourage your kids to cheer on teammates, and to congratulate the other child or team who won.
 The more they practice, the easier it is to do.

 Correct Bad Behaviour